-Some of the newer residence halls being constructed on campuses today are more like an apartment verses the standard dorm room so students are able to use larger beds.
-In addition, full size and queen size comforters can be used to accommodate the additional height of a raised twin or twin xl bed in your dorm room.
-Lastly, if you are planning to move into your own apartment verses remaining in the residence hall beyond your freshman year, it may be a wiser investment to purchase a larger comforter or duvet set that can be used in both spaces.
-Your bed linens such as a your fitted sheet, mattress topper, and mattress pad must be manufactured to fit your twin or twin xl mattress size but you can definitely get away with a larger comforter or duvet and save money!
+Some of the newer residence halls being constructed on campuses today are more like an apartment versus the standard dorm room so students are able to use larger beds.
+In addition, full size and queen size comforters, 90 inches or longer, can be used to accommodate the additional height of a raised twin XL bed in your dorm room.
+Lastly, if you are planning to move into your own apartment versus remaining in the residence hall beyond your freshman year, it may be a wiser investment to purchase a larger comforter or duvet set that can be used in both spaces.
+Your bed linens such as a your fitted sheet, mattress topper, and mattress pad must be manufactured to fit your mattress size (i.e. twin or twin XL) but you can definitely get away with a larger comforter or duvet and save money!

 Can I use a full size comforter or duvet on a standard twin bed?